apache/arrow/docs/source/cpp/flight.rst

 .. warning:: Authentication is insecure without enabling TLS.

-Handshake-based authentication can be enabled by implementing :class:`ServerAuthHandler <arrow::flight::ServerAuthHandler>`.
+Handshake-based authentication can be enabled by implementing :class:`ServerAuthHandler <arrow::flight::ServerAuthHandler>` and providing this to the server during construction.

-Authentication consists of two parts: on initial client connection, the server and client authentication implementations can perform any negotiation needed; then, on each RPC thereafter, the client provides a token.
+Authentication consists of two parts: on initial client connection, the server and client authentication implementations can perform any negotiation needed.
+The client authentication handler then provides a token that will be attached to future calls.
+This is done by calling :func:`Authenticate <arrow::flight::FlightClient::Authenticate>` with the desired client authentication implementation.

+On each RPC thereafter, the client handler's token is automatically added to the call in the request headers.
 The server authentication handler validates the token and provides the identity of the client.
-This identity can be obtained from the :class:`arrow::flight::ServerCallContext`.
+On the server, this identity can be obtained from the :class:`arrow::flight::ServerCallContext`.

 Custom Middleware
 =================